- Published on

 Take the Free Assessment →What Matters More Than the Numbers

-But the truth is, no percentage point on a national survey can tell you what is happening in your relationship.
-What can tell you is the pattern you have been tracking in the back of your mind for weeks, maybe months.
+No percentage point on a national survey can tell you what is happening in your relationship.

 If you are ready to move from wondering to understanding, our Relationship Risk Assessment takes less than two minutes.
 It will not tell you whether your partner is cheating.
 But it will help you translate the patterns you have been carrying alone into something concrete.